-The provider ensures that candidates for professional specialties develop an understanding of the critical concepts and principles of their discipline and facilitates candidates' reflection of their personal biases to increase their understanding and practice of equity, diversity, and inclusion.
-The provider is intentional in the development of their curriculum for candidates to demonstrate their ability to work effectively with other educators, diverse P-12 students, and their families.
+The provider ensures that candidates for professional specialties develop an understanding of the critical concepts and principles of their discipline and facilitates candidates' reflection to increase their understanding and implementation of research-based practices.
+The provider is intentional in the development of their curriculum and clinical experiences for candidates to demonstrate their ability to work effectively with other educators, all P-12 students, and their families.